Clockwork (novel): Plot

 Clockwork is set in the fictional town of Glockenheim in Germany in "the old days".
 It has three main characters: Karl, an apprentice clockmaker who has failed to make a figure for the town clock; Gretl, who is a very selfless young girl and is the daughter of the innkeeper of Glockenheim and Fritz, a local writer whose unfinished story sets the gears of Clockwork turning.

 The townspeople gather in the White Horse Tavern the evening before a new figure for their town clock made by Karl is to be unveiled.
 Karl, however, admits to Fritz that he has not made the figure, the first apprentice in hundreds of years to fail to do so.

 The people in the tavern listen to Fritz read his latest story about a local aristocrat, Prince Otto, and his young son, Prince Florian.
-Prince Otto dies while on a hunting trip.
-His heart has been replaced with a clockwork mechanism that enables him to drive his son home in their sledge.
+Prince Otto dies at a hunting lodge and has his heart replaced with a clockwork mechanism.
 Fritz wrote down the story after having a dream, but he has not thought of an ending for it, and hopes that he will be able to think up one on the spot: "He was just going to wind up the story, set it going, and make up the end when he got there."

 The story begins to come true when Dr. Kalmeneius comes to the door of the tavern.
 Fritz flees in terror.
-Dr. Kalmeneius offers Karl a clockwork figure called Sir Ironsoul, which Karl accepts.
+Dr. Kalmenius offers Karl a clockwork figure called Sir Ironsoul, which Karl accepts.
 Karl's acceptance of the gift sets in motion a chain of interlocking stories.
 A price must be paid for this gift, as Sir Ironsoul is a mechanical knight that comes alive and kills anyone who says the word "Devil".
 Only the song "The Flowers of Lapland" can stop him and put him back to sleep.